-I began this blog over a dozen years ago, and I began it in anger.
+I began this blog over a dozen years ago, and I began in anger.
 The world seemed to be just stupidly turning gears, and I ordained myself a thrower of sand.
+So I called my new blog “Sand in the Gears.”
+Clever of me, no?

-My arms grew tired, and the world was no better.
+But my arms grew tired, and the world was no better, and I was making it worse, for myself and for people I care about the most.
 Lately it occurs to me that the world veers deeper into darkness not because it is a great machine steered by nefarious overlords, but because it has been sundered.
 All around us are ruins, no matter how many gleaming buildings we erect in this “Christ-forgetting Christ-haunted death-dealing Western world.”
 The world has been sundered and it does not need me to hurl sand at its crumbling edifice.
+I have been sundered, and I have no heart left for throwing things.

-So instead I’ll try just to write the truth of things.
-That we live in ruins and that there is hope in those ruins and this hope is born of love.
+So instead I’ll try just to write a few small truths.
+Like how we live in ruins and that there is hope in those ruins and this hope is born of love.
 A writer could do worse than write the truth, I suppose.

 I live in North Carolina, and I am, as you may have surmised, a writer.
 My essays are often here, and if not, I do my best to link to them elsewhere.
-I also write fiction, which has appeared in journals like Image, Ruminate, Saint Katherine Review, and Work.
-I have a novel and a children’s story still in revision, and which you may get your hands on at some point.
+I also write fiction, which has appeared in various literary journals.
+I have a novel and a children’s story seeking homes.
 On occasion I do speaking engagements, depending on location and timing and how much investment you want to make in my kids’ college funds.

 Yes, somebody decided I should be allowed to have children.
 I have four sons who are living, a daughter who is dead, and a wife who inexplicably thinks I am something special.
 All around are ruins, but also there is grace, yes?